The four ingredients of an assimilation system

 That's a process too, but any assimilation processes must have 2 final ingredients to fully connect your guests to your church:

-At our church it's small groups and ministry teams.
+At our church it's ministry teams and small groups.

 At other churches, it may be Adult Bible School Classes or a mid-week believers event of some kind.